adityagarwal15/DSA-Java-Practice/progress.md

-17th may - starting java basics
+- [2025-05-17] Completed Arrays basics and solved 20 problems from LeetCode.